ericmorris3@gmail.com

 Eric attended Harvard, graduating magna cum laude with a degree in History and Literature.
 He specialized in 17th century English history and wrote his senior thesis on the foundation of the Bank of England.
 While in college he was a writer for Let’s Go: Europe with a beat in still-communist Czechoslovakia, Hungary, Poland, and Yugoslavia.
 He also appeared in two Hasty Pudding Theatricals productions and wrote for the Harvard Crimson.
 His most notable accomplishment during this period was driving Michael Jordan’s cars.

 After college Eric relocated to Los Angeles where he wrote and produced for television.
-His writing credits include episodes of Star Trek: Voyager, JAG, Xena: Warrior Princess, The Pretender and Outer Limits.
+His writing credits include episodes of Star Trek: Voyager, JAG, Xena: Warrior Princess, The Pretender and The Outer Limits.
 He created the comedy/action series Jack of All Trades, which starred Bruce Campbell as a spy fighting the Napoleonic Empire.

-After leaving the entertainment business, Eric got an M.A. and a Ph.D. in urban planning from UCLA.
+After leaving the entertainment business, Eric got an M.A. and a Ph.D. in Urban Planning from UCLA.
 He served as a postdoctoral researcher at UCLA's Lewis Center for Regional Policy Studies and its Institute for Transportation Studies; he was also a Lecturer in UCLA's Department of Urban Planning.
 Eric currently teaches courses in transportation, urban history, and urban economics and economic geography at Clemson.

 When not using statistical methods to analyze traveling, Eric enjoys using statistical methods to analyze traveling – as in the "traveling" violation on the basketball court.
 For the 2009-2010 NBA season, Eric wrote about pro basketball on a weekly basis for the NBA's website, nba.com.
 His focus was the fantasy game, of which he is a rabid player.
 Eric also curates a decent-sized Grateful Dead bootleg collection, and is an obsessive Clemson Tigers football fan.